 Day 6: Lake Nakuru to the Mara

-After breakfast depart very early and drive to the Masai Mara National Reserve in time for a late lunch at Ashnil Mara Camp, which offers 30 luxury tents close to the Mara River.
-After lunch, enjoy your first game drive in the Mara.
-In the evening, perhaps take an early swim before proceeding for dinner and thereafter overnight.
+After breakfast depart very early and drive to the Masai Mara National Reserve and into Sarova Mara for lunch.
+After lunch, enjoy your first game drive in the Mara as you drive to your camp, Ashnil Mara Camp, which offers 30 luxury tents close to the Mara River.
+In the evening, perhaps take an early swim before proceeding for dinner and thereafter overnight

 Offering an abundance of herbivores, the Mara makes the ideal hunting ground for Kenya's famous ‘big cats' and hosts her largest population of lions.
 It also offers the best chance of spotting a leopard in the wild.
 Other predators include cheetah and spotted hyena.
 Historically teaming with wildlife, the Mara is famous for the large herds of elephant and buffalo that meander its plains; also for the fat pods of hippo that wallow in its mud-brown rivers.
 Other stars include the distinctive Masai giraffe, plum-coloured topi, Coke's hartebeest, Grant's and Thomson's gazelle, zebra, impala, Kirk's dik-dik, bushbuck, waterbuck and red duiker.
 The Reserve also boasts plentiful Nile crocodile, monitor lizard, baboon, vervet; blue and red-tailed monkeys, nocturnal bush babies, and tree hyrax.
 There are over 550 resident and migratory species of birds.